megageorge93/SmartCards/README.md

 FolderId is null in ViewModel onTake method.
 OR might be linked with ROOM Database Foreign KEY
 OR Using getAllFolders instead of getAllFoldersFromCategory

+16.10 Catching nullPointer after deleting the Folder app crashes at the moment of LiveDate getValue() method